tanvirstreame/car-management-django-and-reactjs/CarManagement/README.md

-In terminal use<br>
+In terminal use
-pip3 manage.py runserver<br>
+python3 manage.py runserver
-Runs the app in the development mode.<br>
+Runs the app in the development mode.
-Open [http://localhost:8000](http://localhost:8000) to view it in the browser.
+Open http://localhost:8000 to view it in the browser.